MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### End-user permissions should use explicit attribute lists scoped to users business needs

-Using explicit attribute lists helps to prevent the accidental granting of permissions to nonprivileged users when attributes are added to objects.
+Using explicit attribute lists helps to prevent the accidental granting of permissions to non-privileged users when attributes are added to objects.
 Administrators should explicitly need to grant access to new attributes instead of trying to remove access.